What exciting career opportunities await you at CDC?

 - Develop and establish new policies, processes and procedures and systems for implementing, tracking and reporting on administrative and operational activities.

 - Determine personnel resources requirements needed to carry out the Division's mission.

 - Consult with senior management in the development organizational structure and staffing needs.

 - Assure accountability of domestic and field physical property.

 QUALIFICATIONS REQUIRED: Back to top

-Specialized experience is that which is directly related to the position and which has equipped the applicant with the particular knowledge, skills, and abilities (KSAs) to successfully perform the duties of the position, to include experience in leading and directing the development, implementation, monitoring and evaluation of programs and projects in a public health-related scientific field.
-Typically, experience of this nature is gained at or above the GS-15 grade level in the Federal service, or its equivalent with state or local government, the private sector, or nongovernmental organizations.
+Specialized experience is experience which is directly related to the position which has equipped the applicant with the particular knowledge, skills and abilities (KSAs) to successfully perform the duties of the position to include experience in planning, developing and evaluating international public health program policies.

 4. All qualification requirements must be met by the closing date of the announcement.

 6. Travel, transportation, and relocation expenses will be paid: No